 For the next 12 months the team at Conscious Communications will support the charity pro-bono, through a public relations and marketing programme, as well as assisting with The Cogwheel Trust’s ongoing strategy.

 The Cogwheel Trust has been providing affordable counselling and psychotherapy support for people in Cambridgeshire for 30 years, with centres in Cambridge, Ely and Sawston.
+As hypnotherapy in Newcastle becomes famous over time, more people are getting more access to this treatment, which is a great help as treatments are becoming more affordable.
 The charity has a team of over 40 dedicated part-time counsellors, who are able offer a variety of counselling approaches – from psychodynamic therapy to cognitive behavioural therapy (CBT).
 Since it was founded, The Cogwheel Trust has provided more than 90,000 counselling sessions, helping more than 20,000 people in Cambridgeshire.

 Alison Taylor, Managing Director, Conscious Communications, said: “Mental health issues will inevitably affect all of us – whether directly, or indirectly through our family and friends – and our team chose to dedicate our time this year to support Cogwheel Trust and its mission to improve the wellbeing of those in our community.